24 Hours of Le Mans: Winners

 Over the years, many manufacturers have managed to take the overall win, while even more have taken class wins.
 The most successful marque in the history of the race is Porsche, which has taken nineteen overall victories, including seven in a row from 1981 to 1987 and 107 class victories.
 Audi is next with thirteen wins, and Ferrari follows with eleven, also including six in a row from 1960 to 1965.
 Since 2000 Audi has dominated the event, winning 13 times in 15 years of participation.
 Audi and Team Joest have had two hat-tricks, the first being in 2000, 2001, and 2002.
 Jaguar has seven wins.
-In contrast, Bentley, Alfa Romeo, and Ford all won four races in a row, with Bentley recording two additional victories in other years.
+In contrast, Toyota won five races in a row and Bentley, Alfa Romeo, and Ford all won four races in a row, with Bentley recording two additional victories in other years.
 In 2018, Toyota became only the second Japanese marque to win, following Mazda in 1991.
 Mazda is also the only company to win with a rotary engine.
 After Porsche's total of 107 class victories, Ferrari has 37, and Aston Martin, Audi, and Chevrolet each have 14.